-Put the 3 Honeycombs that you had gathered in the middle row, with the wooden blanks on the rows above and below, like in the image.
-As I said, any wooden planks you have on hand will work, including Nether blocks.
+Put the 3 Honeycombs that you had gathered in the middle row, with the wooden planks on the rows above and below, like in the image.
+As I said, any wooden planks you have on hand will work, including nether planks.

 Breeding Bees in the Nether

 Bees operate on a day and night cycle.
 Once it gets dark (or rains) they return to their hives to rest.

 However, if you’re in a hurry or wish to mass-produce honey, did you know you can take your bees to the nether?
 There is no day or night cycle in the nether.